Amorphous metal: Properties

-The alloys of boron, silicon, phosphorus, and other glass formers with magnetic metals (iron, cobalt, nickel) have high magnetic susceptibility, with low coercivity and high electrical resistance.
+Alloys of boron, silicon, phosphorus, and other glass formers with magnetic metals (iron, cobalt, nickel) have high magnetic susceptibility, with low coercivity and high electrical resistance.
 Usually the electrical conductivity of a metallic glass is of the same low order of magnitude as of a molten metal just above the melting point.
 The high resistance leads to low losses by eddy currents when subjected to alternating magnetic fields, a property useful for e.g. transformer magnetic cores.
 Their low coercivity also contributes to low loss.

-The superconductivity of amorphous metal thin films was discovered experimentally in the early 1950s by Buckel and Hilsch.
+Buckel and Hilsch discovered the superconductivity of amorphous metal thin films experimentally in the early 1950s.
 For certain metallic elements the superconducting critical temperature Tc can be higher in the amorphous state (e.g. upon alloying) than in the crystalline state, and in several cases Tc increases upon increasing the structural disorder.
-This behavior can be understood and rationalized by considering the effect of structural disorder on the electron-phonon coupling.
+This behavior can be explained by the effect of structural disorder on electron-phonon coupling.

 Amorphous metals have higher tensile yield strengths and higher elastic strain limits than polycrystalline metal alloys, but their ductilities and fatigue strengths are lower.

 Amorphous alloys have a variety of potentially useful properties.
 In particular, they tend to be stronger than crystalline alloys of similar chemical composition, and they can sustain larger reversible ("elastic") deformations than crystalline alloys.
-Amorphous metals derive their strength directly from their non-crystalline structure, which does not have any of the defects (such as dislocations) that limit the strength of crystalline alloys.
-One modern amorphous metal, known as Vitreloy, has a tensile strength that is almost twice that of high-grade titanium.
-However, metallic glasses at room temperature are not ductile and tend to fail suddenly when loaded in tension, which limits the material applicability in reliability-critical applications, as the impending failure is not evident.
-Therefore, there is considerable interest in producing metal matrix composites consisting of a metallic glass matrix containing dendritic particles or fibers of a ductile crystalline metal.
+Amorphous metals derive their strength directly from their non-crystalline structure, which does not have defects (such as dislocations) that limit their strength.
+Vitreloy is an amorphous metal with a tensile strength almost double that of high-grade titanium.
+However, metallic glasses at room temperature are not ductile and tend to fail suddenly and surprisingly when loaded in tension, which limits applicability in reliability-critical applications.
+Metal matrix composites consisting of a ductile crystalline metal matrix containing dendritic particles or fibers of an amorphous glass metal are an alternative.

 Perhaps the most useful property of bulk amorphous alloys is that they are true glasses, which means that they soften and flow upon heating.
 This allows for easy processing, such as by injection molding, in much the same way as polymers.
 As a result, amorphous alloys have been commercialized for use in sports equipment, medical devices, and as cases for electronic equipment.

-Thin films of amorphous metals can be deposited via high velocity oxygen fuel technique as protective coatings.
+Thin films of amorphous metals can be deposited as protective coatings via high velocity oxygen fuel.